PlayStation Digital Television Peripherals and DVR Software: Features

-The Live TV feature of PlayTV provides access to free-to-air (unencrypted) channels through the widely available DVB-T network.
-While using this feature, users are able to pause, rewind, and fast forward through any recently viewed material, as well as record and toggle subtitles and audio descriptions.
-Additionally, the screen size can be adjusted.
+The Live TV feature of PlayTV provides access to free-to-air (unencrypted) channels through the DVB-T network.
+Users are able to pause, rewind, and fast forward through any recently viewed material, as well as record and toggle subtitles and audio descriptions.
 PlayTV allows users to watch one program while recording another.
-The Live TV feature also includes a now and next bar that enables users to scroll through live TV and see what is on other channels and what will be coming up next.
+The Live TV feature includes a "now" and "next" bar that enables users to scroll through live TV and see what is on other channels and what will be coming up next.
 The live programming is cached as it is displayed.